TechX-Resources/LLM/README.md

 Welcome to the LLM from Scratch cohort!
 This repository contains resources, code, and materials for learning about Large Language Models from the ground up.

-## 🎯 Course Overview
+## 🎯 Overview

 This cohort is designed to help you understand and implement Large Language Models from scratch.
-We'll cover everything from the fundamentals of neural networks to building and fine-tuning your own LLM.
+We'll cover everything from the fundamentals of building and fine-tuning your own LLM.
+You will each work on a use-case that you will do end-to-end with your teammates.

 ## 💻 Development Environment Setup